- Prayer and Worship

 As indicated in the most recent IRS Group Ruling Determination Letter, and as required by Revenue Procedure 80-27, all subordinate organizations included in the USCCB group ruling are public charities, and not private foundations, described in section 509(a)(1), (2) or (3) of the Internal Revenue Code.
 Although the USCCB does not approve section 509(a)(3) type III supporting organizations (regardless of whether they are functionally integrated) for inclusion in the group ruling, certain grantmaking institutions may want to refer to IRS Notice 2014-4, or consult with legal counsel regarding the issues described therein.

 Not all organizations included in a diocesan section of the Official Catholic Directory are subordinates in the USCCB group ruling.
 For example, organizations listed with an asterisk (*) next to their name generally have their own individual IRS determination letters, and hence are not included in the USCCB group ruling.
-Donors should consult the IRS’ Exempt Organizations Select Check database or the organizations’ individual determination letters regarding the deductibility of their contributions to such organizations.
+Donors should consult the IRS' Exempt Organizations Business Master File extract (the "EO-BMF"), which is updated on the second Monday of each month (with the exception of January) or the organizations’ individual determination letters regarding the deductibility of their contributions to such organizations.

 Finally, each diocesan section concludes with a listing of Religious Institutes of Men Represented in the Diocese and Religious Institutes of Women Represented in the Diocese.
 A listing in either of these sections indicates only that one or more individual members of the listed religious institute are physically present to perform ministry in the particular diocese.
 It does not establish that a listed religious institute is exempt from federal income tax under the USCCB group ruling or otherwise.
-For an example of these listings, click here.
+Here is an example of these listings.

 By accepting this message, you will be leaving the website of the